Nash Ambassador: 1927-early 1932

+The Nash Ambassadors became known for their "lavish equipment and beautiful construction" earning "the nickname 'Kenosha Duesenberg", with the former being a nod to the place of origin and the latter pointing to opulence".

-Exports accounted for almost 11% percent of Nash production in 1927, and the cars were purchased by several royal families.
-For example, Prince Wilhelm, Duke of Södermanland of Sweden and Norway personally visited the Nash factory in Kenosha, Wisconsin, in 1927, and Scandinavian factory workers delivered his Nash Ambassador Six (Model 267) four-door Brougham sedan.
+Exports accounted for almost eleven percent of Nash's production in 1927, and several royal families purchased the cars.
+For example, Prince Wilhelm, Duke of Södermanland of Sweden and Norway, personally visited the Nash factory in Kenosha, Wisconsin, in 1927, and Scandinavian factory workers delivered his Nash Ambassador Six (Model 267) four-door Brougham sedan.

-The Ambassador model lost its position as Nash's most expensive car in 1929 with the introduction of seven-passenger sedan and limousine models that were carried through the 1934 model year.
+The Ambassador model lost its position as Nash's most expensive car in 1929 with the introduction of seven-passenger sedan and limousine models carried through the 1934 model year.

 The Ambassador remained in the Advanced Six range until 1930 when the model was moved to the "Nash Twin Ignition Eight" series.
-In 1931 the cumbersome Twin Ignition Eight name was replaced by the simpler "Eight-90" model designation.
+In 1931, the more straightforward "Eight-90" designation replaced the cumbersome model name.

-Grand luxury cars during the 1930s included Packard, Lincoln, Duesenberg as well as those made by Nash.
-These were "luxuriously trimmed, beautifully designed and built bodies, custom-built to individual order, finished off the model that historian David Brownell famously dubbed 'Kenosha’s Duesenberg.'"
+Grand luxury cars during the 1930s included Packard, Lincoln, and Duesenberg, and Ambassadors made by Nash.
+The Nash Ambassadors were "luxuriously trimmed, beautifully designed and built bodies, custom-built to individual order, finished off the model that historian David Brownell famously dubbed 'Kenosha's Duesenberg.'"
 The Classic Car Club of America (CCCA) recognizes all Nash 1930 Series 490, 1931 Series 890, and 1932 Series 990 as "Approved Classics."